 Benefits of Homeschooling

-Flexibility is another commonly cited benefit of homeschool.
+Flexibility is another commonly cited benefit of homeschooling.
 Homeschool families are at liberty to make their own schedules and choose their own curriculum.
 Likewise, many families find that they can get through their work at a faster pace than what might be possible in a traditional school setting thanks to fewer distractions.

 Here are a few other things that you might find beneficial about teaching your child at home: